 This couple owes $7,650 in FICA Taxes.

-Add it all up and their tax bill based on 2018 tax brackets and rates will be a total of $9,902 per year, or just under 10%.
+Add it all up and their tax bill based on 2021 tax brackets and rates will be a total of $13,358 or 13.4% of their salary.

-Note that about 2/3 of this is payments to Social Security, and they should get at least some of that back, eventually.
+Note that about 2/3 of this consists of payments to Social Security, and they should get at least some of that back, eventually.
 Isn’t it remarkable that the federal income tax was negligible with $100,000 in household earnings?

-Multiply their annual tax bill times 10 and they’ll pay just under $100,000 in total taxes on the $1 Million of earned income.
-They were able to keep about $900,000 of their earned income.
+Multiply their annual tax bill times 10 and they’ll pay about $134,000 in total taxes on a million dollars of earned income when spread out over a decade.
+They were able to keep over $860,000 of their earned income in that ten-year timeframe.

 Earning $1 Million in Four Years